radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 If you want to keep track of a user’s last successful login time, enable the option to “Keep track of the user’s last successful logon time” in the Account Activity section of the password policy.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - You can exclude pwdLastLogonTime changes from the RadiantOne changelog by setting the following property in ZooKeeper at /radiantone/<Config_Version>/<RadiantOne_ClusterName>/config/vds_server.conf: "skipLoggingIntoChangelogForPwdLastLogonTime" : "true",**

-><span style="color:red">**This alleviates excessive writing into the changelog when you have a large volume of user login activity.
-This property is enforced globally and affects all password policies.**
+>You can exclude pwdLastLogonTime changes from the RadiantOne changelog by setting the following property in ZooKeeper at /radiantone/<Config_Version>/<RadiantOne_ClusterName>/config/vds_server.conf: "skipLoggingIntoChangelogForPwdLastLogonTime" : "true", <BR> This alleviates excessive writing into the changelog when you have a large volume of user login activity.
+This property is enforced globally and affects all password policies.

 You can indicate the frequency that RadiantOne records the time of the last successful authentication.
 The default value is 0s meaning that the last login time is updated on every successful authentication.
 To change the default, indicate the length of time in any combination of days, hours and/or minutes using “d” for days (e.g. 1d), “h” for hours (e.g. 4h), and “m” for minutes (e.g. 5m).
 For example, a value of 1d indicates the last login time is updated if at least 1 day has passed since the last successful authentication.
 Subsequent successful authentications, within this time frame, do not change the last login time.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – there is a performance impact on RadiantOne if you keep track of last successful logins because a write operation is performed with a successful bind.
-It is recommended that you indicate a frequency for writing the last login and that you test the usage of this feature to determine if the degradation in performance is acceptable for your usage.**
+>There is a performance impact on RadiantOne if you keep track of last successful logins because a write operation is performed with a successful bind.
+It is recommended that you indicate a frequency for writing the last login and that you test the usage of this feature to determine if the degradation in performance is acceptable for your usage.

 If accounts should be automatically locked when a user has not authenticated successfully for a predetermined amount of time, indicate the threshold (number of days) in the “Account Activity” section of the password policy where you see “Lock user’s account if the user is idle longer than <X> days”.
 The user’s password must be reset to unlock the account.
 Once the account is unlocked, if it is not used for login longer than the specified time, the account is locked again.
 If the value is zero days, this means users will never be locked out.